-Nowadays, the number of identified Galactic RSG binaries has increased considerably.
-For the most up-to-date list of Galactic RSGs, we consider the list of Galactic RSGs and RSG candidates from \citet{healy24}, which includes about 79 binaries, out of which 44 are identified as RSGs in SIMBAD\footnote{\url{https://simbad.cds.unistra.fr/simbad/}}.
-The situation is further improved by newly detected populations of binary RSG+B binaries in the Local Group \citep{neugent18, neugent19, dorda21, patrick22, patrick25}, increasing the sample by several dozen binaries.
-These results allowed us to determine the fraction of RSG binaries to single RSGs, $\sim 10-30 \%$ in Magellanic Clouds \citep{neugent20, dai25} and $\sim 15-40 \%$ in M31 and M33 \citep{neugent21}.
+In recent years, the number of identified RSG binaries has increased considerably.
+For the most up-to-date list of Galactic RSG binaries, we consulted the list of Galactic RSGs and RSG candidates from \citet{healy24}, which includes about 79 binaries, out of which 44 are identified as RSGs in SIMBAD\footnote{\url{https://simbad.cds.unistra.fr/simbad/}} \citep{wenger00}.
+The situation has been further improved by newly detected populations of RSG+B binaries in the Local Group \citep{neugent18, neugent19, dorda21, patrick22, patrick25}, increasing the sample by a few hundred binaries.
+These results yielded the fraction of RSG binaries relative to single RSGs: $\sim 10-30 \%$ in Magellanic Clouds \citep{neugent20, dai25} and $\sim 15-40 \%$ in M31 and M33 \citep{neugent21}.
 Considering that the binary fraction of OB-type stars is between 80--100\% \citep{Chen-2024PrPNP}, these lower RSG fractions indicate that RSGs may lose companions (either through escape or mergers; \citealt{wheeler17}) or that they have gone undetected so far.

-It is not clear what fraction of binary RSGs in these new samples show properties similar to those of the classical VV Cephei binaries. \citet{patrick25} spectroscopically studied 16 RSG+B systems in the Small Magellanic Cloud and found that 4 of them also show signatures of being embedded in the wind of the RSG.
-They also found that in several of their systems, the ages for the RSG star and hot companion disagree, suggesting a past mass transfer, while the rest of the sample can be explained by co-eval evolution.
-The recent dramatic transition of RSG WOH G64 in the Large Magellanic Cloud to an earlier spectral type \citep{ohnaka24}, very likely due to an interaction with its B-type companion \citep{munoz24}, demonstrated that binary interaction can indeed have a strong impact on the final evolution.
+It is not clear what fraction of binary RSGs in these new samples show properties similar to those of the classical VV~Cephei binaries. \citet{patrick25} spectroscopically studied 16 RSG+B systems in the Small Magellanic Cloud and found that four of them also show signatures of being embedded in the wind of the RSG.
+They found that in several of their systems, the ages for the RSG star and hot companion disagree, suggesting a past mass transfer, while the rest of the sample can be explained by co-eval evolution.
+The recent temporary, dramatic transition of RSG WOH G64 in the Large Magellanic Cloud to an earlier spectral type, very likely due to an interaction with its companion \citep{munoz24, vanLoon26}, demonstrated that binary interaction can indeed have a strong impact on the final evolution of an RSG.
 Furthermore, other single RSGs, such as Betelgeuse, were recently hypothesized to have a low-mass companion \citep{goldberg24,macleod25}.
-Following several non-detections \citep{goldberg25,ogrady25}, it seems that the companion has been finally detected via speckle imaging \citep{howell25}, and there are signs of a possible chromospheric wake \citep{Dupree-2026}.
+Following several non-detections \citep{goldberg25,ogrady25}, it seems that the companion has finally been detected via speckle imaging \citep{howell25}, and there are signs of a possible chromospheric wake \citep{Dupree-2026}.